 Autumn Migration at Spurn Point Nature Reserve

 "You see that sandbank out there?
 That's where Spurn Point used to be, just a few years back.
 The tides are always on the move, eating away at the shore."
-He shook his head, his voice carried away on the wind.
-"It's a reminder that nothing stays the same for long."

 Our trip to Spurn Point

-Earlier in the year, we had set our sights on Spurn Point, drawn by the thrill of witnessing the autumn migration.
+Earlier in the year, we had set our sights on Spurn Point, drawn by the thrill of the autumn migration.

 Greenwich Meridian sign